purdue-cs193-fall-2019/homework-1-rushiu/index.md

+# Aarushi's First CS193 Homework
+What I like about CS 193:
+- The helpful nature of the TA's
+- The usefulness of the content we are taught, especially in relation to what we are learning in CS 180
+- The relaxed environment of the classroom
+- The organization of the Blackboard page

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.